kriwil/labster-wiki-dump/markdown/0172_Pedigree_Cytogenetics.md

 death.
 The family history usually present with pedigree chart.\

 ![Symbols used in making a
-pedigree](pedigree cyto.jpg "Symbols used in making a pedigree")
+pedigree](/wiki/pedigree cyto.jpg "Symbols used in making a pedigree")

 The word ”pedigree” comes from the French term *pie de grue* or “crane’s foot”.
 A pedigree, commonly referred to as family tree, is a graphic